Current COVID-19 DASH Cases

 As of March 30, Virginia Governor Northam has issued a Stay at Home order in Virginia effective March 30 at 8 p.m. through June 10.
 Maryland Governor Hogan has issued a stay at home order for Maryland residents as well.

-As of March 23, Governor Northam announced that all Virginia schools will be closed for the remainder of the school year.
+Governor Northam announced that all Virginia schools will be closed for the remainder of the school year.
 In addition, new occupancy restrictions will be implemented for non-essential businesses.
 DASH joins Governor Northam in encouraging all Virginians to practice social-distancing.

 Stay home.
 Slow the spread.
 Reserve public transit for essential travel only.
 Together, we can fight COVID-19.